Skip to content

 # Uses the container server flow.

-fabric_ca_server_use_container: "{{ (not fabric_ca_server_use_bin) and (not fabric_ca_server_use_k8s) }}"
+fabric_ca_server_use_container: "{{ (not fabric_ca_server_use_bin) and (not fabric_ca_server_use_k8s) and (not fabric_ca_server_use_openshift) }}"

 # Uses the binary server flow instead of container or Kubernetes.